 Rotterdam, a city in The Netherlands (also revered to as Holland) with Europe's biggest port.

 Rotterdam is the second largest city in the Netherlands.
 Amsterdam is approximately 1 hour drive away from Rotterdam and in between you'll find cities like Delft, Den Haag (The Hague) and Leiden.
 In the opposite direction you'll go to Belgium.
 A city like Antwerp is also about 1 hour driving from Rotterdam.
 If you're in Rotterdam it's easy to make trips to one of those other cities.
-This page gives you an impression of Rotterdam and whats there to see.
+This page gives you an impression of Rotterdam.

 |From the Central Station you see to the left the Weena with at the end the Hofplein with Hofplein-Fontain.|